8 Best Window Brands for Home of 2022

-When there are more than three angled windows, this is call a bow window.
+When there are more than three angled windows, this is called a bow window.

-Awning windows are windows that open from the bottom and top but swing up, rather than sliding up.
+Awning windows are windows that open from the bottom and top but swing up rather than slide up.

 They are similar to casement windows but open in the other direction.

-They offer the same advantages of a casement but with the added benefit of guarding the window from any rainfall when they are open.
+They offer the same advantages as a casement but with the added benefit of guarding the window against any rainfall when they are open.